Variable Selection Using Relative Importance Rankings: Simulations

 \subsubsection{Setup for Ranking Comparison}

 \paragraph{Competing methods} We compare the following variable ranking methods: (a) SIS, (b) GD, (c) CRI, (d) CAR, (e) Our proposed CRI.Z.

 GD is only computed for the low dimension setting because its computational cost becomes too expensive to compute practically for the medium and high dimension settings.
 It is also important to note that in the $n>p$ settings, i.e., low and medium dimensions, CAR and CRI.Z are theoretically equivalent, despite being implemented through different approaches.
-We use the R packages \texttt{relaimpo} \cite{gromping2007relative} and \texttt{care} \cite{zuber2021care} for the implementation of GD and CAR, respectively, while the authors implement CRI and CRI.Z directly in R. \paragraph{Simulation Examples} We consider the three challenging examples from \citep{fan2008sure}: \begin{itemize} \item \textit{Example 1.} Equicorrelated predictors ($\sigma_{ij}=\rho,\,\forall i\neq j$ and $\sigma_{ii}=1,\,\forall i=1,...,p$), with $s=3$ strong signals: $\beta_0=[5_{s\times 1}^\top,0_{(p-s)\times1}^\top]^\top$.
+We use the \texttt{R} packages \texttt{relaimpo} \cite{gromping2007relative} and \texttt{care} \cite{zuber2021care} for the implementation of GD and CAR, respectively, while the authors implement CRI and CRI.Z directly in \texttt{R}. \paragraph{Simulation beta-types} We consider the three challenging cases from \citep{fan2008sure}: \begin{itemize}[noitemsep, topsep=0pt] \item \textit{beta-type 1.} Equicorrelated predictors ($\sigma_{ij}=\rho,\,\forall i\neq j$ and $\sigma_{ii}=1,\,\forall i=1,...,p$), with $s=3$ strong signals: $\beta_0=[5_{s\times 1}^\top,0_{(p-s)\times1}^\top]^\top$.